VNNikolaidis/nnlib2Rcpp/README.md

 ---

-Future goals:
+My future goals for this project (iF AND WHEN time permits):

-- to add more classic neural network implementations in nnlib2 (and thus nnlib2Rcpp).
+- to add more classic neural network component and model implementations in nnlib2 (and thus nnlib2Rcpp).
-- to add "NN"-compatible neural network components.
-- to parallelize components.
+- to parallelize component base classes.

 Let me know if interested to contribute, or want to add your neural network components to the package.
+Or, as stated below:

+---

+We invite anyone to provide feedback, suggestions, report issues or problems, and/or contribute to this software.
+Possible improvements and contributions include (but are not limited to) implementation of additional neural network models using nnlib2 classes and templates (and thus new neural network components compatible with "NN" module in nnlib2Rcpp), parallelism (possibly via OpenMP), replacement of custom data structures with STL containers, performance enhancements etc.

+Please use the issues option in GitHub or email (vnnikolaidis AT gmail.com) if interested to contribute.